InterWorkAlliance/Sustainability/vem/supply/ccp.md

 Additionality, for carbon removal, is whether it would have happened without the existence of the project.
 This is a complicated and controversial topic—relying on logic that can be difficult to prove in either direction.

 - There is not a single, clear market agreement for how to calculate the baseline against which a project’s impact gets measured.
 Project developers can misuse baselines, resulting in inflated credit values.
 Baselines against which removals are estimated must be set conservatively to minimize risk of over-crediting.
-- No common authoritative standard exists on how carbon finance and corporate procurement of credits contribute to additionality.
+- No best practice, or common authoritiative standards body guiding best practices, exists to guide decisions on how carbon finance and corporate procurement of credits contribute to additionality.
 Some projects have received criticism because payments for carbon credits are only a percentage of the entire project funding stack or because landowners don’t know that the project is generating carbon credits.

 ### Leakage

 Some projects inadvertently shift emissions from one geographic area to another area that is not counted in the project claim.
-Activity leakage occurs when an activity is displaced from one geographic area to another one.
+Activity leakage occurs when an activity is displaced from one geographic area to another.
 Market leakage occurs when a project reduces supply of a specific product but market demand encourages others to provide that product instead.
 For example, carbon removal might be achieved in one area by letting trees grow longer but may indirectly result in trees being cut elsewhere to satisfy timber market demands.
 To improve leakage determinations, registries should develop stronger science-based benchmarks for leakage that are informed by research.